fabiograsso/okta-lab-workloads/README.md

 ### 1. sft CLI setup

-The first step of the workflow install the `sft` CLI, by downloading the latest version from the official Okta ScaleFT repository.
+The first step of the workflow installs the `sft` CLI, by downloading the latest version from the official Okta ScaleFT repository.
 The CLI is then used to authenticate to OPA and run the SSH command.

-Altenratively, you can use the  [`opa-scaleft-docker`](https://github.com/fabiograsso/opa-scaleft-docker) image for a container-based approach, using the image `ghcr.io/fabiograsso/opa-scaleft-client:latest`.
+Alternatively, you can use the [`opa-scaleft-docker`](https://github.com/fabiograsso/opa-scaleft-docker) image for a container-based approach: `ghcr.io/fabiograsso/opa-scaleft-client:latest`.

 ### 2. Optional AWS Security Group auto-update

 See [Optional AWS Security Group Auto-Update](#optional-aws-security-group-auto-update) for details.
-To resume, if the required variables are set, the workflow will:
+In short, if the required variables are set, the workflow will:
 - Detect the current runner public IP
 - Add a temporary `/32` inbound rule to the configured AWS Security Group
 - At the end, remove the temporary rule in a cleanup step with `if: always()`